The first law is in regards to 5 year inspections. Or 10% ramdom selections of child care homes.

 1597.465.
 A large family day care home may provide care for more

-than 12 children and up to and including 14 children, if all of the
+and up to and including 14 children, if all of the

 following conditions are met:

-(a) At least one child is enrolled in and attending kindergarten
+is enrolled in and attending kindergarten

 or elementary school and a second child is at least six years of age.